Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 What is the Dog Head Platinum Hallmark?

-A dog head hallmark on platinum indicates that the piece of jewelry is 85% pure platinum (850 parts per thousand), with the remaining 15% consisting of other metals (iridium, ruthenium, copper or cobalt, which are added to improve the platinum’s properties for jewelry making.)
+The dog head platinum hallmark is a stamp that indicates the piece of jewelry is 85% pure platinum (850 parts per thousand), with the remaining 15% consisting of other metals (iridium, ruthenium, copper or cobalt.
+This specific hallmark is officially used in France and is administered by French assay offices under national hallmarking regulations.

 Hey, do you love platinum as a precious metal?
-And are you a proud citizen of the Great United States of America?
+Are you a proud citizen of the Great United States of America?
 Check this out if you answered yes!

 Does Platinum 600 Have its Own Hallmark?

-Yes, jewelry made from 600 platinum has its own specific hallmark, although the mark varies by region and is more descriptive than the hallmarks for higher-purity platinum alloys.
+Yes, platinum 600 has its own specific hallmark, although the mark varies by region and is more descriptive than the hallmarks for higher-purity platinum alloys.

 There’s no official hallmark for platinum 600 in the UK.
 The minimum legal fineness for a UK platinum hallmark is 850 parts per thousand.

 Hey, do you love platinum as a precious metal?
-And are you a proud citizen of the Great United States of America?
+Are you a proud citizen of the Great United States of America?
 Check this out if you answered yes!

 Does Platinum 500 Have its Own Hallmark?

 For example, there’s no official hallmark for platinum 500 in the UK.
-The minimum legal fineness for a UK platinum hallmark is 850 parts per thousand.
+According to the UK Hallmarking Act 1973, the minimum legal fineness for a UK platinum hallmark is 850 parts per thousand.

-In the US, FTC guidelines stipulate the item must be marked to show both the percentage of pure platinum and the percentage of other metals for jewelry with a platinum content between 500 and 950 parts per thousand.
+FTC guidelines in the US stipulate the item must be marked to show both the percentage of pure platinum and the percentage of other metals for all jewelry with a platinum content between 500 and 950 parts per thousand.

 Does Platinum/Iridium Alloy Has its Own Hallmark?

-The marking includes the percentage of pure platinum (usually 90%), followed by an abbreviation for iridium, the metal it’s alloyed with.
+Platinum/Iridium hallmark is a stamp that includes the percentage of pure platinum (usually 90%), followed by an abbreviation for iridium.

-Note: common metal ratios in platinum/iridium alloy include 90% platinum and 10% iridium, and 95% platinum and 5% iridium.
-These two are used in jewelry design.
+Common metal ratios in platinum/iridium alloy include 90% platinum and 10% iridium, and 95% platinum and 5% iridium.
+These two Pt/Ir alloys are used in jewelry design.

-70% platinum and 30% iridium is also possible but rare compared to the other two.
+70% platinum and 30% iridium alloy is also possible but rare compared to the other two.

 Hey, do you love platinum as a precious metal?
-And are you a proud citizen of the Great United States of America?
+Are you a proud citizen of the Great United States of America?
 Check this out if you answered yes!

 Does Platinum Sterling Has its Own Hallmark?